SD-2023-CS10/Project-Version-0/README.md

 git clone https://github.com/SD-2023-CS10/Project-Version-0.git
 ```

 Beyond cloning the repository to access, as needed, every functional part of the tool is accessable from the UI.
-Currently, create a local PHP server using the `php -S localhost:8000` command in a bash terminal from the repository directory and navigate to `localhost:8000/UI/index.php`.
-From that page, you can launch the crawler with the "Run Scan" button, and you can launch the export script with the "Download" button.
+Create a local PHP server using the `php -S localhost:8000` command in a bash terminal from the repository directory and navigate to `localhost:8000/UI/login.html`.
+From that page, you can log in as either a normal user or an admin user, as well as access admin functionality.
+After logging in, you are navigated to the home page, `localhost:8000/UI/index.php`, where you can see the inventory and launch the two scripts.
+You can launch the crawler with the "Run Scan" button and launch the export script with the "Download" button.

-For instructions on further aspects of the project, such as user log-in and creation, as well as more specific details, such as the intricacies with admin users, please refer to the other README documentation files.
+For instructions on further aspects of the project, such as user log-in and creation, as well as more specific details, such as the intricacies with admin users, how the database is set up, information on the crawler, and more, please refer to the other README documentation files.

 ## Maintenance